Herbs List

 Part Used: Roots, leaves, seeds

-Habitat: Grows in India, Africa and widely cultivated around the world
+Habitat: Ashwagandha grows in India, Africa and widely cultivated around the world

 Ashwagandha is sometimes called “Indian ginseng” as it has many similar health properties.
 This herb is very popular in the Ayurvedic system of health in India.
 It is considered an adaptogen.
 It is commonly used to relieve stress and strengthen the immune system.
 It has the ability to strengthen the body and increase endurance.
 This herb has been used in India for over 3,000 years as a rejuvenator.
 The seeds of this plant are thought to have a diuretic effect, while the leaves possess anti-inflammatory, analgesic and sedative properties.
 The chemical components of the root have anti-microbial, anti-inflammatory, analgesic, immune strengthening and sedative properties.
 This is a great herb for athletes and active people that need to increase their energy, strength and stamina.

-CAUTION: This herb has a high iron content and should NEVER be taken by women during pregnancy.
-May also have a mild depressant effect and should not be taken with sedatives or alcohol.
+CAUTION: Ashwagandha is high iron content and should NEVER be taken by women during pregnancy.
+This herb may also have a mild depressant effect and should not be taken with sedatives or alcohol.

 See our Ashwagandha page for more in-depth information and pictures.